shin-sforzando/dark-cv/README.md

 > CLAHE is an advanced form of histogram equalization that operates on small regions of the image, called tiles, rather than the entire image.
 > This local approach helps to enhance contrast in specific areas without over-enhancing noise or creating unnatural artifacts in other parts of the image.
 > It's particularly effective for improving the visibility of details in dark or low-contrast images.

+> [!NOTE]
+> **Wavelet Denoising**
+> Wavelet transform decomposes an image into different frequency components.
+> Noise is primarily found in high-frequency components.
+> By applying thresholding to these high-frequency coefficients and then reconstructing the image, noise can be effectively removed while preserving edges and fine details.
+> This method is particularly effective for various types of noise and offers good edge preservation.

+> [!NOTE]
+> **Conditional Denoising**
+> Conditional denoising applies noise reduction selectively to specific regions of an image, typically flat areas with minimal edge information.
+> This approach prevents the blurring of important edges and textures that might occur with global denoising.
+> It often involves an initial step of edge detection or texture analysis to create a mask, followed by applying a denoising filter only to the masked non-edge regions.